scu-zjz/IMDLBenCo-doc/docs/guide/quickstart/5_complexity.md

-# Obtaining Model Parameters and FLOPs
+# Case Five: Obtaining Model Parameters and FLOPs
 We believe that the fastest way to learn is by "Learn by Doing" (learning by doing), so we will use a few examples to help users get started quickly.

 In general, IMDL-BenCo helps you quickly complete the development of image tampering detection scientific research projects through command line calls similar to `git` and `conda`.
 If you have learned front-end technologies such as vue, understanding the design paradigm of IMDLBenCo according to vue-cli will be very easy.